zaiisao/Documentation/en/faqs/web_on_mobile.md

 | Apps with built-in WebView     | No support on most mobile devices.                           |
 | Chrome 58 or later             | Supports sending and receiving streams.                      |

-<div class="alert note"><li>The support for sending and receiving audio streams on apps with built-in WebView is dependent on the mobile device.<li>On apps that do not support receiving audio streams, you can <a href="https://docs-preview.agoralab.co/en/Interactive%20Broadcast/web_in_app?platform=Web">use the RTS plugin</a > to receive and play audio streams.</div>
+<div class="alert note">The support for sending and receiving audio streams on apps with built-in WebView is dependent on the mobile device.</div>

 ## Video streams